 Myers said she doesn’t have health insurance and must take three kinds of insulin for her diabetes, in addition to pills for her blood pressure and thyroid condition.

-In between looking for work on websites run by CareerBuilder Inc. and Monster Worldwide Inc. (MWW), Myers is trying to get a business-administration degree at Barry University’s Cape Canaveral branch.
+In between looking for work on websites run by CareerBuilder Inc. and Monster Worldwide Inc. (MWW:US), Myers is trying to get a business-administration degree at Barry University’s Cape Canaveral branch.
 She said a program at Brevard Workforce, a county agency that helps retrain dismissed workers, covers the cost.

 Her cousin, Fred Harvey Jr., took an entrepreneurship course through Brevard Workforce after losing his job with the shuttle program and has opened Fred’s Auto Butler Mobile Detailing Services, a small business that spiffs up cars, boats and airplanes.

 Like many former shuttle employees, Myers, who worked on every launch except the first going back to 1981, misses the sense of patriotism and pride.

 “I don’t care how many launches you see, every one still gives you goose bumps,” she said.
 She remembers feeling her heart sink watching the January 1986 Challenger explosion from the porch of her grandmother’s house.
 She said she saw the smoke and thought, “Wait a minute.
 It’s not supposed to look like that.”